Dawit-1621/Data-Modeling-with-Postgres/README.md

 # Data Modeling with Postgres
+#### What is data modeling?
+Data modeling is the process of creating a visual representation of either a whole information system or parts of it to communicate connections between data points and structures.
+The goal is to illustrate the types of data used and stored within the system, the relationships among these data types, the ways the data can be grouped and organized and its formats and attributes.

 An overview of the steps involved in performing data modeling with Postgres, creating a star schema database, and building an ETL (Extract, Transform, Load) pipeline using Python for Sparkify. <br>
 1. Define Schema:
 * Identify the entities and their relationships within Sparkify's data (e.g., songs, artists, users, time, and songplays).<br>